istio/istio/pkg/test/framework/features/README.md

 ## Adding New Feature Constants

-For consistency, feature constants are generated from `features.yaml`.
-Each entry in this file will be generated into a dot delimited feature label.
+For consistency, features must be registerd in  `features.yaml`, or your test will fail.
+Each entry in this file will be equivalent to a dot delimited feature label.
 For instance:

 ```yaml
     foo: